 Paper-I (Descriptive online through key board) General English: – 100 marks

-► The analytical and drafting ability of the candidate shall be assessed from the Descriptive General English paper through essay writing, comprehension, report writing, paragraph writing & Letter writing.
+► The analytical and drafting abilities of the candidate shall be assessed through the Descriptive Paper on General English comprising essay writing, comprehension, report writing, paragraph Page 10 of 28writing & letter writing.
+Essay (40 Marks), Precis (20 Marks), Questions on the Precis para (20Marks), Report / Letter Writing (20 Marks).

 ► Duration: 1½ hrs.